Good Technical Course

 Fun, technical, and much needed - appreciated!

-18 (+1) brand-new Innova DisCatcher baskets are often situated just blind off the tee, and finishing with occasionally tricky greens at the end of rolling, turning fairways often defined by the numerous cedars spaced throughout this lightly wooded acreage between a large farm field and Little Hogan creek (downslope to the west of the course).
+18 (+1) brand-new Innova DisCatcher baskets, often situated just blind off the tee, and finishing with occasionally tricky greens at the end of rolling, turning fairways often defined by the numerous cedars spaced throughout this wooded acreage between a large farm field and Little Hogan creek (downslope to the west of the course).
 There are eight shorter holes ranging from 187 to 267 feet, but six relatively longer ones ranging from 328 to 388 feet.
 No monster bomb shots out here: you will be challenged more by the technical line shaping than the need for big 'D'.